 As Steve Caughey, Director of the National Innovation Centre for Data, explains: “people who already have these skills and experience are being gobbled up by the finance houses and global vendors.
 To get the skills into the organisation, what you’ve got to do is grow them in-house.”

-A Level 3 Data Technician or Level 4 Data Analyst apprenticeship are ideal routes to developing a data professional – combining expert technical training with work-based data projects to put theory into action right away.
+A Level 3 Junior Data Analyst or Level 4 Data Analyst apprenticeship are ideal routes to developing a data professional – combining expert technical training with work-based data projects to put theory into action right away.

 Did you know that Data Analysts can spend over 60% of their time preparing and cleansing their data sets?
-If you already have a Data Analyst, hiring a Data Technician apprentice can take on this time-consuming data preparation.
+If you already have a Data Analyst, hiring a Junior Analyst apprentice can take on this time-consuming data preparation.

 This can free up your senior Analyst’s time for complex analysis, making strategic recommendations, and getting started on the data projects that have long been relegated to the “nice to have” list.

-A Level 3 Data Technician will hit the ground running with preparing and cleansing data sets, but by the end of their 18 -month training programme, they will have developed a powerful skillset including data validation, statistical analysis, reporting, and communicating insights to a range of stakeholders.
+A Level 3 Junior Data Analyst will hit the ground running with preparing and cleansing data sets, but by the end of their 18 -month training programme, they will have developed a powerful skillset including data validation, statistical analysis, reporting, and communicating insights to a range of stakeholders.

-Their journey doesn’t stop there – Data Technician apprentices can progress onto a Level 4 Data Analyst programme, which deepens understanding and takes technical skills to the next level.
+Their journey doesn’t stop there – Junior Analyst apprentices can progress onto a Level 4 Data Analyst programme, which deepens understanding and takes technical skills to the next level.

 At Baltic Apprenticeships, 95% of our learners remain in employment after their training – creating a loyal and highly skilled workforce for your long-term business needs.